Ziellos05/DocumentCrafter/README.md

    https://github.com/Ziellos05/DocumentCrafter/tree/pdfCreator-backend

-4. pdfUploader-backend: This shit have been a headache but is great, this allows sending the created file to your own folder in Google Drive
+4. pdfUploader-backend: This shit have been a headache but is great, this allows sending the created file to your own folder in Google Drive.

    https://github.com/Ziellos05/DocumentCrafter/tree/pdfUploader-frontend